 You need to be realistic when applying for roles in an area where you may not have any experience.
 You'll be competing with others who are well experienced.
 Be prepared to enter an organisation at the level relevant to your skills, knowledge and qualifications.

 7. Grow and utilise your networks

 If you want to excel in any field, networking is the key.
 Make sure you're following industry leaders and influencers on social media, get yourself LinkedIn and Twitter accounts so that you can follow those in the know.
 In addition, read articles in relation to the industry or role that interests you, and attend industry-relevant events to gain knowledge as well as to connect with established professionals in the field.

 8. Get training at a Registered Training Organisation (RTO)

 The need for trained, certified, dedicated workers in the Australian Care industry is on the rise -- and it will only increase in the future.
 If you find value in working hands-on with people and are sincerely interested in improving their quality of life, look for an RTO with a demonstrated track record in preparing their students for careers in this rewarding profession.

 With a little research, networking, and analysing your skills and experience, you are on your way to make that career change you’ve been dreaming about for months.
 Good Luck!

 Enable College is a independent RTO (#4849).
 Our organisation is dedicated to providing vocational training, education, Child Care and Individual Support Care courses for those preparing for a career in South Australia's Care Industry.

-If you are ready to make your move now in community services (Care and Support Sector) and start studying for it then fill the application form below and get started.
+If you are ready to make your move now in community services (Care and Support Sector) and start studying for it then book a meeting below to learn more.